Synchronized milling

 Definition and explanation of climb milling in woodworking

-In woodworking, routing is one of the most important processes for removing material from workpieces.
+In woodworking, milling is one of the most important methods for removing material from workpieces.
 Different methods are used depending on the workpiece, material and position.
-Synchronous routing is often the preferred option for several reasons.
+Synchronous milling is often the preferred option for several reasons.
 Here you will learn the basics of climb milling and get to know the advantages and disadvantages of this method in more detail.

 Table of contents